CAIJ-UW/ATIP-OCR/README.md

 ```
 python3 OCR-converter.py -i Sample-ATI-Disclosures/A-2017-00078.pdf -o A-2017-00078
 ```
-Enter this into your Terminal (you may need to press Enter twice to get it running), sit back, and relax!
+Enter this into your Terminal, sit back, and relax!
 The end result will be a single .txt file in the output subfolder you created.